UIUC-ECE374B/su25/_labs/Lab0.md

 ---
-title: No Lab
+title: Lab 0 - Languages and recursive definitions
-subtitle: Winter is coming
-placeholder: true
+placeholder: false
-back-color: fafafa
+back-color: f4fafa
+card-link: LabLink1
 # subtitle: And a subtitle

-description: #This is the first disucssion of the course.
-With your TAs, you will discuss how to
+description: Some quick problem involving recursive definitions and what a language is and how to describe it.
 people:
-  - kani

 layout: post
 no-link: true  # stops link to page
-# last-updated: 202 #last updated date
-deliverydate: 2023-01-18 #last updated date
+deliverydate: 2023-08-23
-# link-questions: /lab_pdfs/lab1-reg_expr.pdf
+link-questions:
-# link-solutions: /lab_pdfs/lab1-reg_expr-sol.pdf
+link-solutions:
 ---

-Notes on Lab 1
+Notes on Lab 0